 Want to save money when thrift store shopping?
-Thrift store shopping can be the perfect way to find some really great things for very little money.
-If you’re looking to get a new wardrobe or decorate your house without breaking the bank, here are 20 thrift store shopping tips on a budget that will help you get started!
+Thrift store shopping can be the perfect way to find great things for little money.
+If you want to get a new wardrobe or decorate your house without breaking the bank, here are 20 thrift store shopping tips on a budget to help you get started!

 Buying Used Is Good For The Planet

 Consider the environmental impact that buying gently used items can have.
-Not only is buying second-hand good for your budget but it’s also good for your planet.
+Buying secondhand is good for your budget, but it’s also good for your planet.

 Instead of buying new, try secondhand shopping for a change.
 You’ll be surprised at how much stuff you can find and save!

-Not only does it take energy (not just fossil fuels) resources to get the products to the stores but also the materials to make those products.
+It takes energy (not just fossil fuels) resources to get the products to the stores and the materials to make those products.
 The trees used for wood and paper, the chemicals used for plastic and fabrics, and the pollution as an end product for all the above.

 Buying Used Is Good For Your Wallet

-Buying gently-used clothing is a great way to branch out and try on styles that you wouldn’t otherwise.
-If it doesn’t work, just pass the item along for someone else’s use!
+Buying gently-used clothing is a great way to branch out and try on styles you wouldn’t otherwise.
+If it doesn’t work, pass it along for someone else’s use!

-It also saves money by purchasing items from your list without having spent more than necessary at once – plus there are no shipping costs involved either because these clothes will be picked up right in the store (saving time!).
+It also saves money by purchasing items from your list without spending more than necessary at once – plus, there are no shipping costs involved either because you will pick up these clothes right in the store (saving time!).

-When you have the ability to buy something used, and wait before buying it new so that your money goes towards saving instead of spending on unnecessary things.
+When you can buy something used, wait before buying it new so that your money goes towards saving instead of spending on unnecessary things.

 Buying Used Is Good For Others